You have no items in your shopping cart.

 However, weak core muscles are very common, which accounts for a large percentage of back problems, including sciatic pain.

 When your core muscles are strong it is like having a back brace on all the time.
 When your core muscles are weak, your back is working double-time to support your spine and hold up your stomach.
 That isn't healthy for your back, and you can see why your back might get a little cranky, and you may experience back pain.
+That's why regular core training is one of the best things you can do to help you manage sciatica symptoms.

 Try doing some exercises to strengthen your core muscles.